Sacha Fenestraz: Super Formula

+2020-2022

-In 2020, Fenestraz moved up to Super Formula with Kondō Racing.
+In 2020, Fenestraz moved up to Super Formula with Kondo Racing.
 He continued to compete with Kondo Racing, but could only drive in the last three rounds given that Fenestraz had been unable to enter Japan because the government had closed its borders due to the pandemic.
 Fenestraz continued racing with the same team, but this time he had his best season in Super Formula, where he clinched his maiden win in Sportsland SUGO, and adding a couple of podiums to his name.

+2025

+Fenestraz returned to the series for 2025 after being dropped by Nissan Formula E. He will join TOM'S alongside the reigning champion Sho Tsuboi.

 Super GT

+GT300

-In addition to his 2019 Japanese Formula 3 campaign, Fenestraz also partook in the GT300 class of the Super GT championship with Kondō Racing, finishing sixth overall.
+In addition to his 2019 Japanese Formula 3 campaign, Fenestraz also partook in the GT300 class of the Super GT championship with Kondo Racing, finishing sixth overall with couple of podiums.

+GT500

 The following year, Fenestraz graduated to the GT500 class with Lexus rebranded Toyota Gazoo Racing replacing Kazuki Nakajima at TGR TOM'S au and partnering Yuhi Sekiguchi.
 Four podiums to his name alongside Sekiguchi placed 4th in the standings.
-Fenestraz stayed with the same team, but nmove to the KeePer car pairing up with Ryo Hirakawa.
+Fenestraz stayed with the same team, but moved to the KeePer car pairing up with Ryo Hirakawa.
 Unfortunately he was denied entry to Japan for long time due to border restriction caused by the pandemic.
 He raced in the fifth round of the series, and by end of season clinched 1 podium.
 He continues to compete same team, but with new teammate of Ritomo Miyata.
 In that season, Fenestraz and Miyata clinched their GT500 maiden win in Fuji Speedway.

+Fenestraz returns to GT500 in 2025 for his return to Japan.
+He would join SARD alongside his 2020 teammate Yuhi Sekiguchi.